 In May 2023, the Centers for Disease Control and Prevention (CDC) updated its framework to monitor the level of COVID-19 in communities.

 - COVID-19 vaccines are safe, effective, and widely available across Illinois.
 Eligible Chicagoans ages 5 years and older should be vaccinated against COVID-19 as soon as possible to protect themselves against severe outcomes – like hospitalization or death.

 - The FDA and CDC took important action to simplify the vaccination schedule for most individuals.
 Learn more here.

 - Regardless of vaccination status, if you have symptoms of COVID-19, get tested and avoid public spaces except to get medical care.

-- Effective February 28, 2022, the City of Chicago has removed the mask and vaccine requirements for certain public spaces.
+- The City of Chicago has removed the mask and vaccine requirements for most public spaces.